ITxujinyong/1Hello-World/README.md

 # 1Hello-World
-My first repository on GitHub
+My first repository on GitHub;
+I love: IT;